Smoke Free Willoughby

 - Bus stops and taxi ranks

-The policy is enforceable under Section 632 NSW LGA 1993 and those found smoking in restricted areas may be fined.
+The Smoke-Free Policy(PDF, 102KB) is enforceable under Section 632 NSW LGA 1993 and those found smoking in restricted areas may be fined.

-For more information on the benefits of smoke free areas or to ask questions, phone (02) 9777 1000.
+For more information on the benefits of smoke free areas or to ask questions contact Council.